-I am an assistant professor Political Communication at the Amsterdam School of Communication Research (ASCoR) at the University van Amsterdam.
+I am an assistant professor Political Communication and Journalism at the Amsterdam School of Communication Research (ASCoR) at the University van Amsterdam.
 My research mainly focuses on the content and effects of online communication in a political context.

 Since 2014, I work as an assistant professor Political Communication and Journalism at the Amsterdam School of Communication Research (ASCoR).
 Between 2011 and 2014, I wrote a dissertation about online political communication and its effects on citizens’ political involvement at the Amsterdam School of Communication Research (ASCoR) at the University of Amsterdam.
 In 2007, I received my Bachelor’s degree in Sociology at Utrecht University.
 In 2008, I finished my Master’s degree Policy Analyses and Organizations at Utrecht University.
 Between 2008 and 2010, I worked as a researcher at the Netherlands Institute for Health Services Research (NIVEL).